Battle of Balikpapan (1942): Dutch plans

-Dutch garrison in Balikpapan was ordered to defend the city, particularly its oil refineries against a coup de main and to engage in a delaying action to make time to carry out the destruction of the facilities.
-Once it seemed clear that the city is to fall into enemy hands, the troops must wage a guerilla war in the hinterlands.
-For the facility destruction time span, Dutch demolition detachment allotted 3 hours and 8 hours for Balikpapan and Sambodja respectively.
-However, demolition exercise showed that it would take much more time if the destruction is to be carried out accordingly.
+The Dutch garrison in Balikpapan was ordered to defend the city, particularly its oil refineries, against a coup de main and to engage in a delaying action to provide time to destroy the facilities.
+Once it seemed clear that the city was about to fall into enemy hands, the troops would have to wage a guerilla war in the hinterlands.
+For the facility destruction, the Dutch demolition detachment allotted three hours and eight hours for Balikpapan and Sambodja, respectively.
+However, a demolition exercise showed that it would take much more time if the destruction was to be carried out accordingly.

 For the defensive preparations, van den Hoogenband established a defensive position at Klandasan to block the road from Manggar Airfield to the city.
-A second defensive line was placed surrounding the radio station (Radio position), with a third line (Rapak position) constructed to cover the retreat into the hinterlands for the guerrilla campaign.
+A second defensive line surrounded the radio station (Radio position), with a third line (Rapak position) constructed to cover the retreat into the hinterlands for the guerrilla campaign.

-To prevent enemy landings, Dutch Navy (Koninklijke Marine) minelayers Gouden Leeuw, Eland Dubois and Soemenep laid out a barrier of 290 mines around the approaches to the Balikpapan Bay between September 1939 and December 1941.
+To prevent enemy landings, Dutch Navy (Koninklijke Marine) minelayers Gouden Leeuw, Eland Dubois and Soemenep laid out a barrier of 290 mines around the approaches to Balikpapan Bay between September 1939 and December 1941.

-Finally, to prepare for the guerrilla campaign, van den Hoogenband set up evacuation camps that can accommodate about 3,000 people around 6 to 9 km from Balikpapan.
+Finally, to prepare for the guerrilla campaign, van den Hoogenband set up evacuation camps that could accommodate about 3,000 people around 6 to 9 km from Balikpapan.
 Shortly after the fall of Tarakan, he evacuated Balikpapan civilians to these camps.
-In addition, food depots are also constructed on the river banks every 10 km from the city and near the oil pumping stations in Wain River and Mentawir to sustain the troops during the guerrilla campaign.
+In addition, food depots were also constructed on the river banks every 10 km from the city and near the oil pumping stations in Wain River and Mentawir to sustain the troops during the guerrilla campaign.

 Japanese plans

 As the capture of Tarakan went faster than their predicted timetable, the Sakaguchi Detachment and Western Attack Unit moved up their date to occupy Balikpapan.
-Their orders are:
+Their orders were: